LionelDraghi/ArchiCheck/docs/contributing.md

 - **ArchiCheck.Settings** defines various application wide constant, and stores various parameters set on command line;

-- **ArchiCheck.Units** is an important (and complex) piece of ArchiCheck, definig Unit, Unit attributes, Dependencies, Unit list.
-It provides services to store Dependencies (typically during sources parsing in Lang child packages), and to retrieve dependencies or analyse relatioship between Units;
+- **ArchiCheck.Units** is an important (and complex) piece of ArchiCheck, defining Unit, Unit attributes, Dependencies, Unit list.
+It provides services to store Dependencies (typically during sources parsing in Lang child packages), and to retrieve dependencies or analyze relationship between Units;

 - **ArchiCheck.Sources** stores the list of sources found during directories analysis, and defines the location types and services to print this location according to GNU convention;

 ![A view on dependencies](tests/ac_view.png)

-ArchiCheck was designed to process multiple languages, and AchiCheck vocabulary (Units, Component, Sources, etc.) is as much as possible language agnostic.
+ArchiCheck was designed to process multiple languages, and ArchiCheck vocabulary (Units, Component, Sources, etc.) is as much as possible language agnostic.
-Never the less, semantic is different in languages regarding those aspects, and this is an interresting exploration perspective for the ArchiCheck project.
+Never the less, semantic is different in languages regarding those aspects, and this is an interesting exploration perspective for the ArchiCheck project.
 For example : what is a child unit in C?

 Note that in the current version, ArchiCheck rely on OpenToken lib for rules file parsing, and for Ada and Java sources parsing.
 There is no obligation to do so for other language processor as long as the processor comply with the required abstract interface.